stac-extensions/mlm/best-practices.md

 This extension can also be used for the purpose of publishing new models, by providing to users the necessary details regarding how they should cite its use (i.e.: `sci:citation` field and `cite-as` relation type).

-### Version Extension

-In the even that a model is retrained with gradually added annotations or improved training strategies leading to better performances, the existing model and newer models represented by STAC Items with MLM should also make use of the [Version Extension](https://github.com/stac-extensions/version).
-Using the fields and link relation types defined by this extension, the retraining cycle of the model can better be described, with a full history of the newer versions developed.

-Additionally, the `version:experimental` field should be considered for models being trained and still under evaluation before widespread deployment.
-This can be particularly useful for annotating models experiments during cross-validation training process to find the "best model".
-This field could also be used to indicate if a model is provided for educational purposes only.

 ### File Extension